codecurious-bln/elixir_snake/docs/GUIDES.md

 ```

 - the whole game operates in a predefined grid:
-  - snake an food for the snake will be drawn as filled boxes in the grid
+  - snake and food for the snake will be drawn as filled boxes in the grid
   - movement only along the predefined grid
 - in Scenic terms, our game will be a "scene"
   - see https://hexdocs.pm/scenic/overview_general.html#architecture